-- help predict which students are well prepared for a particular course or career and/or which students are more likely to be successful - help students choose the most suitable course or career - help decide whether students part way through a Cambridge International A Level course are making enough progress to continue - guide teaching and learning in the next stages of the Cambridge International A Level course.
+- 1 to measure learning and achievement - The assessment confirms achievement and performance in relation to the knowledge, understanding and skills specified in the syllabus. - 2 to show likely future success - The outcomes help predict which students are well prepared for a particular course or career and/or which students are more likely to be successful. - The outcomes help students choose the most suitable course or career. - The outcomes help decide whether students part way through a Cambridge International A Level course are making enough progress to continue. - The outcomes guide teaching and learning in the next stages of the Cambridge International A Level course.